Feycalion/project-exam-1/README.md

 ![duchess](https://github.com/Feycalion/semester-project-1/assets/90476295/0e7b8380-d572-4cc3-a77d-c3afd3b9d1db)

+For this assignment I had a month to design and build a website for a fictional blog, using everything I had learned during my first year of study.

 ## Description

-For this assignment I had a month to design and build a website for a fictional blog, using everything I had learned during my first year of study.

-## Assignment Brief

 I was tasked with creating a blog site.
-I choose to create a recipe blog showcasing dessert recipes.
+I chose to create a recipe blog showcasing dessert recipes.

 ## Built With